CatGoesMoo/tftcheatsheet/README.md

 Use twitch.tv api to embed certain streamers rather than redirecting to the overall game []

-Create individual pages for each champio []
+Create individual pages for each champion []
 ```

 ### Disclaimer